 - have high aspirations, which will see them through further study, work and to a successful adult life.

 Science capital is concerned with the pupil’s exposure to science beyond the classroom and with us, as teachers, noticing what scientific experiences children bring to school.
 We aim to build a rich environment in which children can develop and share their science capital.
 Trips to a variety of sites and visitors to school form a vital part of our children’s scientific experience.
 Our school grounds and local area offer the chance for investigations to be carried out, including the growing of plants in the school garden and observation of the seasons and wildlife.
 Science clubs are further ways in which we encourage to see science beyond the curriculum.

-Science Whole School Curriculum (Last revised January 2022)
+Science Whole School Long Term Plan (Last revised July 2022)